-The Teen Internet Safety Checklist [TISC] is an internet safety tool and cyber attack risk assessment authored by Michael Nuccitelli, Psy.D., a New York State licensed psychologist, forensic psychology consultant and iPredator Inc. founder.
-The Teen Internet Safety Checklist [TISC] assesses an adolescent’s high-risk online activities, cyber attack vulnerabilities and internet safety prowess.
+The Teen Internet Safety Checklist [TISC] is an internet safety tool and cyber-attack risk assessment authored by Michael Nuccitelli, Psy.D., a New York State licensed psychologist, forensic psychology consultant and iPredator Inc. founder.
+The Teen Internet Safety Checklist [TISC] assesses an adolescent’s high-risk online activities, cyber-attack vulnerabilities and internet safety prowess.

 Designed to be multi-functional, the Teen Internet Safety Checklist [TISC] is a structured checklist for diagnostics, education, investigation and data collection.
 The TISC can also be used for compiling evidentiary information for authorities, Internet Service Providers and the legal system if the child is being cyber attacked, cyberbullied, cyberstalked or internet trolled by an online assailant[s].

 Internet safety for teens is vital to their psychological well-being, physical safety and reputation when applying to colleges and employment.
-Unfortunately, the developmental stage of adolescence encourages a large percentage of teens to engage in high-risk online activities without thinking about the potential ramifications.
+Unfortunately, the developmental stage of adolescence encourages a substantial percentage of teens to engage in high-risk online activities without thinking about the potential ramifications.
 To help parents, educators and primary caregivers, Michael Nuccitelli Psy.D., a New York State licensed psychologist and forensic psychology consultant, has designed the Teen Internet Safety Checklist-TISC.

 Teen Internet Safety Checklist